Chimer2017/xdemo_flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 ### Dependencies
+*Flutter SDK - This app depends on the Flutter SDK.
+The Flutter team has developed amazing online documentation.
+In order to get the MVoovies mobile app up and running, please follow the Flutter installion guide.
+Complete up to step 3, and then comeback to this wiki continue wth MVoovies specific steps.[Click Here - Flutter Install Guide](https://flutter.dev/docs/get-started/install)

 * MultiValue Integration Server Community Edition - If this is not installed on your local machine, please follow the installation guide found [here](#)